Get Absolute Cure from Sickle cell disease with BMT in India

 4. What are the medical issues created by sickle cell disease?

 Sickle-shaped red blood cells tend to block blood flow in tight blood vessels.
 This may cause organ harm including spleen, liver, and kidney damage.
-Other complications include episodes of pain, issues with the lungs and stroke.
+Other complications include episodes of pain and issues with the lungs.

 5. Who is mostly affected by sickle cell trait?

 A huge number of people worldwide have sickle cell traits.
 Majority of the people of African ancestry have the sickle cell trait, however this is not exclusive to them.

 Sickle cell is a condition inherited.
 In no other manner can it be acquired.

 7. When is it advised to seek medical assist for sickle cell trait?